-The Office of Undergraduate Research launched the Undergraduate Research Leaders program in AY 2015-2016.
-Each year, we select a small cohort of students to serve as ambassadors for our office.
-Students selected will be hired as hourly employees of the Office of Undergraduate Research at the rate of $10/hr and can log hours as program needs require.
+The Office of Undergraduate Research launched hiring Undergraduate Research Leaders in 2015.
+Each year, we select a cohort of students to serve as ambassadors for our office and to work on select projects.

-The Undergraduate Research Leaders will assist the office and promote undergraduate student research through several activities:
+The Undergraduate Research Leaders assist the office and promote undergraduate student research through several activities: